Slain dictator's daughter turns to mother's legacy in bid to lead South Korea

 For many South Koreans, Park’s frugal lifestyle as a single woman living in a modest home in the capital, Seoul, as well as her simple clothes and 1970s hairstyle bring her mother to mind.

-“Park looks like her mother, when she greets people and smiles,” one supporter, Lee Young-ho, told Reuters, sitting under the curved roof of Yuk’s old home in the town of Okcheon, where she lived until she married Park.
+“Park looks like her mother, when she greets people and smiles,” said one supporter, Lee Young-ho, speaking in Yuk’s home town of Okcheon.

 Lee should know.